Crisp and Co. Banner Image

 Cohabitation Agreements

 A cohabitation agreement (also sometimes known as a ‘living together agreement’) allows you to set out the rights and responsibilities of each partner with respect to a house you are sharing and any associated issues.
-They are particularly recommended if buying property together without getting married or entering a civil partnership.
+They are particularly recommended if buying property together without getting married or entering into a civil partnership.

 Things a cohabitation agreement will typically cover include:

-• What percentage of a jointly-owned property each partner owns
+• What percentage of a jointly owned property each partner owns

 • How much each partner will contribute to the rent or mortgage